-6 simple food swaps to help you lose extra pounds
+Simple food swaps to help you lose weight

-If you’re looking to shed some extra pounds, the key may be in what you put on your food rather than the foods themselves.
+If you’re looking to shed some extra pounds, one of the keys may be in what you put on your food rather than the main dish itself.

 “Many people think you must make major changes to shed pounds,” says Madhu Jain, a registered dietitian at Advocate Good Shepherd Hospital in Barrington, Ill.
 “Sustainable weight loss is all about small modifications that can become habits over time.”

 Jain says an easy way to cut calories is to swap calories and sodium-laden condiments like ketchup and ranch dressing for healthier, flavorful alternatives.
-Here are five condiments that will keep your taste buds happy without the added fat, calories or sugar.
+Here are six condiments that will keep your taste buds happy without the added fat, calories or sugar:

 - Salsa: Low in calories and high in flavor, salsa is a healthy way to jazz up almost any protein.

 - Hot sauce: Bring the heat to eggs, tacos or any food that needs a little kick.
-Will naturally prevent overeating.
+It could naturally prevent overeating.

 - Mustard: Replace mayonnaise and other high-calorie sauces with this tangy topping.